ipaxos/ethernaut/README.md

 ![Ethernaut](ethernaut.png)

-First, create an Infura Rinkeby project at https://infura.io and add the https endpoint to the .env file.
+First, create an Infura Rinkeby project at https://infura.io and add the project id and https endpoint to the .env file, along with your private key.

-* Change directory to a specific level AND update `brownie-config.yaml` with the Ethernaut instance address:
+* Change directory to a specific level AND update `brownie-config.yaml` with your Ethernaut instance address:

 ```
 cd level-25